Overview of some accessories for your scope

 LensPen

-How to remove an incrusted dust grain or a thumbprint from a lens without a suited tool ?
+How to remove an incrusted dust grain or a thumbprint from a lens like an eypiece without a suited tool ?
 The LensPen is the accessory you need.
 This small accessory the size of a pencil is a must you should keep near your scope.
 Stand-alone, it is equipped with a brush and a magic liquid container.
 It prevents disasters using inappropriate liquids, clothes or an air brush to cleanup your lenses ($9).

 Zoom 8-24 mm